-Ketoconazole shampoo is an antifungal shampoo that kills yeasts and fungi.
-The shampoo reduces irritation, such as flakes and an itchy, scaly scalp.
+Ketoconazole is an antifungal shampoo that kills yeasts and fungi.
+It reduces irritation, such as flakes and an itchy, scaly scalp.
 Ketoconazole shampoo is also suitable for use in children.

 What is Ketoconazole shampoo?